J-HEARD/sentinel-deploy-ui/README.md

-# Microsoft Sentinel Core Deployment
+# 🛡️ Microsoft Sentinel Deployment 🛡️

 This repository contains ARM templates for deploying the core infrastructure components of Microsoft Sentinel.